Kevin De León to Attend City Council Meeting Days After Scuffle With Activist

 It's difficult to see because the action happens so quickly but a man in a wool cap like Reedy's does appear to strike de León in the video.

-Reedy issued a statement over the weekend, saying de leon and his supporters "Initiated the assault while Mr. Reedy was standing prone."
+Reedy issued a statement through his attorney over the weekend, saying de León and his supporters initiated the assault: "Kevin de León is a disgrace.
+Video footage clearly shows him and his supporters initiating this assault while Mr. Reedy stands prone.
+Not only has Kevin de León lost all political legitimacy, his claims that he was the one attacked here simply underscores how he's lost touch with reality."

 De León confirmed for us that his female chief of staff and an office volunteer were also struck during the scuffle.